 VMD 184 – Team Production of Games

-This course provides students with the experience of working in a video game development team, using a collaborative model employed in the commercial videogame production environment.
+This course provides students with the experience of working in a videogame development team.
+It enables students to understand the collaborative model employed in the commercial videogame production environment where different departments each bring special skill-sets to a single product.
 Prereq: VMD 182.
+Advisory: VMD 192.

 VMD 188 – Career Portfolio for Games

 Development of a portfolio for employment in an entry-level position as a designer or producer in the interactive game industry.
-Rresume writing, demo reels, design documents, informational interviewing, licensing issues and other topics will be covered.
+This course will include resume writing, demo reels, design documents, informational interviewing, licensing issues and other topics based on students’ particular track and special interests within the industry.
 Prereq: VMD 182.